Raziz1/Solar_PCB/README.md

 maximum operational VIN, and output at the precondition threshold (${V_{BAT\left(PRE\right)},\:or\:0.7\:•\:V_{BAT\left(FLT\right)}}$): ${I_{DIODE\left(MAX\right)}\:>I_{CHG\left(MAX\right)}\:•\frac{V_{IN\left(MAX\right)}\:-\:V_{BAT\left(PRE\right)}}{V_{IN\left(MAX\right)}}\left(A\right)}$

+${I_{DIODE\left(MAX\right)}>0.5\cdot \frac{12-5.18}{12}}$

+${I_{DIODE\left(MAX\right)}>028416\:A}$

 ### Battery Float Voltage Programming
+The output battery float voltage (VBAT(FLT)) is programmed by connecting a resistor divider from the BAT pin to VFB.
+VBAT(FLT) can be programmed up to 14.4V.

+Using a resistor divider with an equivalent input resistance at the VFB pin of 250k compensates for input bias current error.
+Required resistor values to program desired VBAT(FLT) follow the equations:
+* ${R_{FB1}\:=\:\left(V_{BAT\left(FLT\right)}\:•\:2.5\:•\:10^5\right)/3.3\:\left(Ω\right)}$
+* ${R_{FB2}\:=\:\left(R_{FB1}\:•\:\left(2.5\:•\:10^5\right)\right)/\left(R_{FB1}\:-\:\left(2.5\:•\:10^5\right)\right)\:\left(Ω\right)}$

+The charge function operates to achieve the final float voltage of 3.3V on the VFB pin.
+The auto-restart feature initiates a new charging cycle when the voltage at the VFB pin falls 2.5% below that float voltage.
+Because the battery voltage is across the VBAT(FLT) programming resistor divider, this divider will draw a small amount of current from the battery (IRFB) at a rate of: IRFB = 3.3/RFB2

+Precision resistors in high values may be hard to obtain, so for some lower VBAT(FLT) applications, it may be desirable to use smaller-value feedback resistors with an additional resistor (RFB3) to achieve the required 250k equivalent resistance.
+The resulting 3-resistor network, as shown in Figure 5, can ease component selection and/or increase output voltage precision, at the expense of additional current through the feedback divider.

+${\frac{R_{FB2}}{R_{FB1}}=\frac{3.3}{\left(V_{BAT\left(FLT\right)}-3.3\right)}}$

+${\frac{R_{FB2}}{R_{FB1}}=\frac{3.3}{\left(7.4-3.3\right)}=0.80487}$

+Set the divider current (IRFB) = 10uA yields:

+${R_{FB2}=\frac{3.3}{10uA}=330k}$

+Solving for RFB1:

+${R_{FB1}=\frac{330k}{0.80487}=410k}$

+The divider equivalent resistance is:

+${R_{FB1}||R_{FB2}=182.8k}$

+To satisfy the 250k equivalent resistance to the VFB pin:

+${R_{FB3}=250k-182.8k=67.2k}$

+Because the VFB pin is a relatively high impedance node, stray capacitances at this pin must be minimized.
+Special attention should be given to any stray capacitances that can couple external signals onto the pin, which can produce undesirable output transients or ripple.
+Effects of parasitic capacitance can typically be reduced by adding a small-value (20pF to 50pF) feed forward capacitor from the BAT pin to the VFB pin

 ### Input Supply Voltage Regulation

+The LT3652 contains a voltage monitor pin that enables programming a minimum operational voltage.
+Connecting a resistor divider from VIN to the VIN_REG pin enables programming of minimum input supply voltage, typically used to program the peak power voltage for a solar panel.
+Maximum charge current is reduced when the VIN_REG pin is below the regulation threshold of 2.7V.
+If an input supply cannot provide enough power to satisfy the requirements of an LT3652 charger, the supply voltage will collapse.
+A minimum operating supply voltage can thus be programmed by monitoring the supply through a resistor divider, such that the desired minimum voltage corresponds to 2.7V at the VIN_REG pin.
+The LT3652 servos the maximum output charge current to maintain the voltage on VIN_REG at or above 2.7V.
+Programming of the desired minimum voltage is accomplished by connecting a resistor divider as shown in
+Figure 6.
+The ratio of RIN1/RIN2 for a desired minimum voltage (VIN(MIN)) is:

+${\frac{R_{IN1}}{R_{IN2}}=\left(\frac{V_{IN\left(MIN\right)}}{2.7}\right)-1}$

+If the voltage regulation feature is not used, connect the VIN_REG pin to VIN.

+### MPPT Temperature Compensation

 ### Battery Voltage Temperature Compensation

+<i>See Page 16 of the Datasheet</i>

 ### Status Pins

+The LT3652 reports charger status through two open collector outputs, the CHRG and FAULT pins.
+These pins can accept voltages as high as VIN, and can sink up to 10mA when enabled.
+The CHRG pin indicates that the charger is delivering current at greater that a C/10 rate, or 1/10th of the programmed maximum charge current.
+The FAULT pin signals bad battery and NTC faults.

+If the battery is removed from an LT3652 charger that is configured for C/10 termination, a sawtooth waveform of approximately 100mV appears at the charger output, due to cycling between termination and recharge events, This cycling results in pulsing at the CHRG output.
+An LED connected to this pin will exhibit a blinking pattern, indicating to the user that a battery is not present.
+The frequency of this blinking pattern is dependent on the output capacitance.

 ### C/10 Termination

+The LT3652 supports a low-current based termination scheme, where a battery charge cycle terminates when the current output from the charger falls to below one-tenth of the maximum current, as programmed with RSENSE.
+The C/10 threshold current corresponds to 10mV across RSENSE.
+This termination mode is engaged by shorting the TIMER pin to ground.
+When C/10 termination is used, a LT3652 charger will source battery charge current as long as the average current level remains above the C/10 threshold.
+As the full-charge float voltage is achieved, the charge current falls until the C/10 threshold is reached, at which time the charger terminates and the LT3652 enters standby mode.
+The CHRG status pin follows the charger cycle, and is high impedance when the charger is not actively charging.
+When VBAT drops below 97.5% of the full-charged float voltage, whether by battery loading or replacement of the battery, the charger automatically re-engages and starts charging.
+There is no provision for bad battery detection if C/10 termination is used.

 ## Simulation